hashicorp/terraform-provider-kubernetes/website/docs/r/api_service.html.markdown

 * `name` - (Required) Name is the name of the service.
 * `namespace` - (Required) Namespace is the namespace of the service.
+* `port` - (Optional) If specified, the port on the service that is hosting the service.
+Defaults to 443 for backward compatibility.
+Should be a valid port number (1-65535, inclusive).

 ## Import